 The successful implementation of participative innovation linked to group values (passion, innovation, agility and responsibility) was also recognised by the non-profit organisation Innov’Acteurs which gave UPSA a gold award for participative innovation.
 Thanks to strong commitment from senior management and the formation of a network of 20 ambassadors, supporting and guiding the proponents of ideas, UPSA managed to secure the commitment of 1,300 site employees and to enable each of them to contribute to building innovative solutions working towards achieving the group’s strategy objectives.

 Submitting an idea is great, but converting it into practical measures is even better.
 The starting point to achieve this is governance.
 All concerned must know exactly what they have to do.
-All documents relating to the participative innovation policy and process are included within the IDhall SC solution, now renamed Idée Nov’.
+All documents relating to the participative innovation policy and process are included within the IDhall solution, now renamed Idée Nov’.

 Download our comprehensive guide to setting up an effective innovation culture in your own business: